 Jon Roth, Dall Sheep Hunt Report

-This was my Dall Sheep hunt booked in Alaska.
+My hunt booked in Alaska with Outdoors International was exceptional!
 The outfitter runs a first class operation West of Anchorage near a town called Sleetmute.
 Outdoors International suggested this Alaska dall sheep hunt to me a couple of years ago, and I’m glad I jumped on the chance.

 Around 4 pm that evening, we caught a break and peaked into the farthest drainage to the North that we would be hunting spotting two rams instantly across the canyon.
 At this point we were 700 yards out with 20-25 mph cross wind and 25% angle down.
 We quickly moved down some talus chutes and back onto the ridge as the sheep continued to feed.
 This allowed us to cut the distance to 500 yards with the same elements at hand and snow flurries on the way.

 Within seconds of being ready to take the shot, the sheep began working there way on a quartering angle to us closing the distance to 300 plus yards, with the G7 correcting it to a 275 yard shot.
-With the largest of the two Rams standing broadside, the 7LRM broke the silence laying the monarch to rest.
-The ram has 14″ bases, 37 1/2″ & 36″ curls, pushing 160 inches.
+With the largest of the two rams standing broadside, the 7LRM broke the silence laying the monarch to rest.
+My Alaska dall ram has 14″ bases, 37 1/2″ & 36″ curls, pushing 160 inches.